kyliehoar/kyliehoar/README.md

+Hello!
-Hi, my name is Kylie Hoar!
-  I am a student at Worcester Polytechnic Institute in Worcester, MA, and pursuing a double major in data science, and bioinformatics and computational biology.
-Right now my interests lie with genetics, pipeline creation, and Nextflow.
+  My name is Kylie Hoar, and I am undergraduate student at Worcester Polytechnic Institute in Worcester, MA.
+I am currently pursuing a Bachelors in Bioinformatics and Computational Biology, and a Bachelors in Data Science.
+I am actively seeking an intership for the summer of 2024, and would love to chat!
+Please email me at kyliehoar10@gmail.com for any inquiries.
-  If you are interested in reaching out, please email me at kyliehoar10@gmail.com.